CleasbyCode/pdvrdt/README.md

 All done!

 Created output file: 'pdvrdt_image.png'
-You can now upload and share this PNG image on Reddit.
+You can now upload and share this PNG image on reddit.

 ```
 ## Usage (Linux - Extacting data file from PNG image)